johsteffens/mocutsvd/README.md

 #### About the Name

 **MocUT** is a shortcut for Monoclinic Unitary Transformation, which is a special kind of recurring transformation pattern I designed for this SVD solution.
-More details can be found in the whitepaper: [MocUT SVD: Singular Value Decomposition via Monoclinic Unitary Transformations](doc/mocutsvd.md).
+More details can be found in this whitepaper: [MocUT SVD: Singular Value Decomposition via Monoclinic Unitary Transformations](doc/mocutsvd.md).

 #### Platform Support